Our Team

 Kayleigh’s therapeutic approach is centered on understanding and supporting her clients’ unique needs.
 She believes in creating a safe and welcoming environment where individuals can explore their emotions and develop coping mechanisms.
 Her experience with play therapy has equipped her to work effectively with children, tailoring her approach to meet their developmental and emotional needs.

-Ariel Y. Harewood, MA Psychotherapy
+Ariel Y. Harewood, MA Psychology

 Ariel is a psychotherapist who utilizes a psychodynamic approach to help individuals explore the unconscious influences that shape their thoughts, emotions, and behaviors.
 With a deep commitment to understanding the complexity of the human mind, Ariel creates a safe and supportive space for clients to reflect on past experiences, uncover hidden patterns, and foster healing.
 Ariel completed a Bachelor’s degree from Medgar Evers College and a Master’s degree from The City College of New York, providing a strong foundation in psychology.